altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 # Persistence Query - Overview
 Akka persistence query complements Persistence by
 - providing a universal asynchronous stream based query interface
 - that various journal plugins can implement in order to expose their query capabilities.

 The most typical use case of persistence query is implementing the so-called query side
-- (also known as “read side”) in the popular CQRS architecture pattern
+- (also known as "read side") in the popular CQRS architecture pattern
 - in which the writing side of the application (e.g. implemented using akka persistence)
-- is completely separated from the “query side”.
+- is completely separated from the "query side".
 - Akka Persistence Query itself is not directly the query side of an application,
 - however it can help to migrate data from the write side to the query side database.
 - In very simple scenarios Persistence Query may be powerful enough to fulfill the query needs of your app,
 - however we highly recommend splitting up the write/read sides into separate datastores as the need arises.

 # Dependencies
 Akka persistence query is a separate jar file.
 Make sure that you have the following dependency in your project:

 ```sbtshell